Is Heartworm Prevention Important?

 Yes!
 Heartworm is the most dangerous of all the worms as it can be fatal.

-Mosquitoes spread heartworm and wherever there are mosquitoes, there is the risk of heartworm.
+Mosquitoes spread heartworm larvae and wherever there are mosquitoes, there is the risk of heartworm disease.
 When the mosquito feeds on your pet's blood, larvae enter the blood stream.
 These larvae mature into worms that can reach up to an astounding 30 cm in length!

 The worms eventually become lodged in your pet's heart leading to heart failure and sometimes death.
 Dogs are more commonly affected by heartworm disease but cats may also be at risk.